 Fall Workshop (Limited Enrollment)

-The winter support group is led by experienced facilitators who started as participants themselves and is for anyone experiencing the loss of a relationship through separation, divorce or major breakup.
-Join others for education, support, encouragement, healing and opportunities to build new and meaningful friendships.
-Minimum of six participants needed.
+The Spring Support Group is led by experienced facilitators who started as participants themselves and is for anyone experiencing the loss of a relationship through separation, divorce, or major breakup.
+Join others for education, support, encouragement, healing, and opportunities to build new and meaningful friendships.
+Cost $25.
+A minimum of six participants is needed.

 Safe People Video Series